William Baxter (Oxford Botanic Garden curator)

-William Baxter ALS, FHS (Rugby, Warwickshire, January 15, 1787 - November 1, 1871), was a British botanist, author of British Phaenogamous Botany and appointed curator of the Oxford Botanic Garden in 1813.
+William Baxter ALS, FHS (Rugby, Warwickshire, 15 January 1787 – 1 November 1871), was a British botanist, author of British Phaenogamous Botany and appointed curator of the Oxford Botanic Garden in 1813.
+From 1825 to 1828 he edited the exsiccata series Stirpes cryptogamae Oxonienses, or dried specimens of cryptogamous plants collected in the vicinity of Oxford.
+With Philip Burnard Ayres he distributed another exsiccata under the title Flora Thamnensis.

 British Phaenogamous Botany or Figures and Descriptions of the Genera of British Flowering Plants, was published in 6 volumes by William Baxter between 1834 and 1843, with 509 hand-coloured copper-plate engravings by Isaac Russell (an Oxford glass painter) and C. Matthews.
 These men were not trained botanical artists, but gradually acquired a good working knowledge of the subject.
 The engravings were later hand-coloured by Baxter's daughters and daughter-in-law.
 The volumes were sold by Whittaker, Treacher and Co., London and John W. Parker.

-William Hart Baxter (c.1816-1890), William Baxter's son, succeeded his father as curator of the Oxford Botanic Garden.
+William Hart Baxter (c.1816–1890), William Baxter's son, succeeded his father as curator of the Oxford Botanic Garden.

 This botanist is denoted by the author abbreviation Baxter when citing a botanical name.